+- 1. On the offline server:

-- 1. Start your Nuxeo instance and connect as an administrator (Administrator/Administrator by default). - 2.
-Click on the Admin Center tab. - 3.
-Click on the Nuxeo Connect left tab. - 4.
-On the right part of the registration screen, get the instance technical identifier called CTID (ex:Mac OS X-EbMKUsirT9WQszM5mDkaKAp=-BhnJsMDaabDHAQ0A300d6Q=) and store it in a file so that you can connect to Internet.
+- a.
+Start your Nuxeo instance and connect as an administrator (Administrator/Administrator by default).

+- b.
+Click on the Admin Center tab.

+- c.
+Click on the Nuxeo Connect left tab.

+- d.
+On the right part of the registration screen, get the instance technical identifier called CTID (ex:Mac OS X-EbMKUsirT9WQszM5mDkaKAp=-BhnJsMDaabDHAQ0A300d6Q==) and store it in a file so that you can connect to the Internet.

+- 2. From the Internet-connected-computer:

-- 5. Go to the Nuxeo Connect portal. - 6.
+- a.
+Go to the Nuxeo Connect portal.

+- b.
 Click on the Connect application for which you want to register your Nuxeo Platform.

-7. Put your mouse over the icon and click Add a new instance.
+c.
+Put your mouse over the icon and click Add a new instance

-- 8. Fill in the registration form and submit it. - The instance is registered.
-You are given an identifier (CLID) to validate registration from Nuxeo Admin Center. - 9.
-Copy this identifier. - 10.
-In the Admin Center, fill in the instance description, paste the CLID from Nuxeo Connect and click on the Register this instance button.
+- d.
+Fill in the registration form and submit it.
+The instance is registered.
+You are given an identifier (CLID) to validate registration from Nuxeo Admin Center.

+- e.
+Copy this identifier.

+- 3. On the offline server:

+In the Admin Center, fill in the instance description, paste the CLID from Nuxeo Connect and click on the Register this instance butt